 The two most common methods of preserving vegetables are freezing and canning.
-Freezing keeps the food so cold that microorganisms cannot grow, and enzyme activity is slowed down.
+Freezing keeps the food so cold that microorganisms cannot grow and enzyme activity is slowed down.
 When you can vegetables, you put them in a jar and heat them.
 You heat them enough to kill microorganisms that cause spoilage, and you seal the jar to keep microorganisms and air out.
-Canning is more work than freezing but is more economical.
+Canning is more work than freezing but more economical.

 You will learn these things in this project:

 - The meaning of words related to food preservation.

 - How to determine the amount of vegetables to preserve for your family.

 - How to can vegetables.

 - How a pressure canner works.

 - How to use the vegetables you have preserved.